Skip to main content

 • experience in continuing education in non-school settings: education or training provided for at least 3 years;

-• internal quality assurance system: an internal quality assurance system; innovative curricular, methodological and organisational approaches; quality monitoring tools, quality improvement mechanisms and quality evaluation tools; use of evaluation findings in redesigning curricula and organisational arrangements for education or training;
+• internal quality assurance system: an internal quality assurance system; innovative curricular, methodological and organisational approaches; quality monitoring and evaluation tools, and quality improvement mechanisms; use of evaluation findings in redesigning curricula and organisational arrangements for education or training;

 • teaching or training and learning facilities: premises, teaching or training and learning resources; library;